ALive-research/Slicer-Liver/paper.md

 # Overview of SlicerLiver

-SlicerLiver is separated into the following four sections:
+SlicerLiver is separated into the following five sections:

 - Distance Map Computation
 - Resections
 - Resctogram
 - Liver Segments
+- Resection Volumetry

 Each section is oriented towards one part of the liver resection planning workflow but, if desired, can work independently of the other ones.